schoolproject2132132/For_Web_data_collection/README.md

-# For_Web_data_collection

-Great—based on your project name and purpose, here’s a tailored **README.md** you can use:

----

 # 📊 For\_Web\_Data\_Collection - School Project 2132132

 A powerful, automated website data collection script designed to streamline reconnaissance and gather comprehensive information about websites.
-This project is built for **educational purposes** to demonstrate practical web reconnaissance techniques.
+This project is built for educational purposes to demonstrate practical web reconnaissance techniques.

 ---